 In conclusion, we think that the new Shift cases from Phanteks are something certainly worth considering for purchase.
 They look absolutely sleek, provide a great view of your components, and the larger version (Shift X) is able to house some pretty powerful graphics cards, fans, water coolers, and power supplies.
 What’s not to like?

-- Decent cable management
+- New cable management system

 - Adaptive Noise Reduction

 This mini-ITX computer case shares the same steel design and tempered glass design with its larger brother (H700i) and is also available in several different color combinations – such as black/white, black/red, matte black, and others.
 Let’s take a closer look at its features:

 Along with the decrease in size, the H200i has also ditched the USB 2.0 ports, leaving the user with just a pair of USB 3.0 ports, as well as with the standard audio jacks.
 Those who expected a USB-C port will probably be disappointed and will have to wait for the next iteration of this model.
 Another thing that has decreased in size is the 140mm fan mount found on the H700i – it has been replaced with a 120mm mount.

 However, the H200i retains the same removable air filters of its larger cousin, and it also introduces dedicated top air filters.
 The model sandwiches the filter between the top of the case and the fan, which means that it’s not removable when it comes to cleaning.
 We should also mention that the removable fan/radiator bracket, which was located on the top of the older model, now installs into the front of the mini-ITX model.

 Taking a look inside reveals that H200i sports the standard micro-ATX and mini-ITX motherboard trays, with each of them featuring a 2.5″ SSD mounting bracket.
 There is also a convenient metal bar for cable management, as well as the RGB LED strip located at the top of the chassis.
 This strip comes together with a connector that allows the user to install more strips.